UBC-MDS/beijing_air_quality_analysis/README.md

 ## Introduction

 The objective of this project is to answer the following inferential
-question: **Do PM2.5 measurements in Beijing, China collected between 2013 and 2017 show any sign of improvement?**
+question: **Do PM2.5 measurements in Beijing, China collected from 2013 to 2017 show any sign of improvement?**

-The capital city of Beijing, China has long struggled with poor air quality, a result of the country’s rapid industrialization and its heavy reliance on coal for electricity generation the North, as well as its growing and increasingly urban middle class (Wang and Hao 2012).
+The capital city of Beijing, China has long struggled with poor air quality, a result of the country's rapid industrialization and its heavy reliance on coal for electricity generation the North, as well as its growing and increasingly urban middle class (Wang and Hao 2012).
 This analysis question is important for its timely and global implications.